 Choose security over comfort

-Best procedures should always be a key consideration when running a stake pool.
+Best practices should always be a key consideration when running a stake pool.
 Security isn't something you can turn on or off or change in a configuration file.
-It is both an attitude and a way of life.
+It is both an attitude and a way of life, therefore consider following the security related topics with stake pool operators on the Cardano Forum.
+Make sure to fully understand Cardano Key Pairs in the basic category.

 Stake pool operator resources